 "First, many factors could lead to higher property taxes, even though the house itself is smaller.
 Perhaps the prior home was subject to limitations.
 Or the fair market value of the new home could be higher."

 The timing of the closings on the 2 homes could also result in unexpected costs.

 "Ideally, someone who is moving should close on their purchase after they close on the sale of their old home," Kane says.
 "Otherwise, they may not have enough cash flow to carry them through the transition."

-Some people will cash out on the house and go into a rental, but that's a risky proposition, says CFP professional Artie Green, founder of Cognizant Wealth Advisors in Palo Alto, Calif.
+Some people will cash out on the house and go into a rental, but that's a risky proposition, says CFP professional Artie Green, founder of Cognizant Wealth Advisors in Palo Alto, California.
 "A fixed-cost mortgage does not increase over time," he points out, while rental rates are unpredictable.
 "In the majority of cases, owning a home is a better financial model than renting."

 The cost of transportation and gas should also be considered, Kane says.
 "How far will they be from the places they need to go -- the grocery store, doctors, hospitals?
 Will they be able to access public transportation?"

 "A lot of older adults move out of the city without thinking about what happens when they can't drive anymore," says Jullie Gray, a certified geriatric care manager who is a principal of Aging Wisdom, a care management service based in Seattle.
 "It's human nature to think that things will stay the same, but as we get older, there are a lot of things we need to think about -- not only monthly expenditures but physical changes and how those needs will be met in the most cost-effective way."